 Appeal: The student may appeal the decision from the VPSA or his/her designee to the technical college President.
 Only the student has the right to appeal.
-A student shall file a written appeal to the technical college President within 5 business days of receiving the response referenced in Formal Grievance Procedure, Item B. above.
+A student shall file a written appeal to the technical college President or utilize the online appeal form

+(https://cm.maxient.com/reportingform.php?GeorgiaPiedmontTC&layout_id=1) within 5 business days of receiving the response referenced in Formal Grievance Procedure, Item B. above.